Contributing#

 option will suppress and allow warnings.

-pip install pytest pytest-repeat # for repeated fuzzy tests
+uv pip install pytest pytest-repeat numpy # for repeated fuzzy tests

 Linting: